hakimdotdev/hKeyValue/README.md

 - Method: `PUT`
 - Description: Stores a value for the specified key.
 - Request Body: Value to be stored.
-- Response: Status code 201 (Created) if successful, 403 (Forbidden) if the key already exists.
+- Response: Status code 201 (Created) if successful, 409 (Conflict) if the key already exists.

 Example: